 Meet the founder of the Sloth Conservation and Wildlife Experience, Jennifer tells all about the humble beginnings of the sanctuary that started with two young girls dream to save the rainforest!

-Over the past few years, the Americas have experienced a boom in touristic activity.
+Over the past few years, the Americas have experienced a boom in tourism and an increase in those wanting to volunteer in the Americas.
 The allure of the Amazon rainforest, the mystery of Canada’s arctic tundra, and otherworldly deserts dotted across vast plains make for an enticing adventure for any travel enthusiast, and with so much to be seen, it’s no surprise that these countries consistently make the ‘top travel lists’ each year.

 While the Americas are famed for their marvellous landscapes, they're also home to a range of vibrant flora and fauna.
 From Peru’s minuscule mouse opossum all the way up to Mexico's mammoth whale sharks, the Americas are peppered with awe-inspiring animals - but while the species found here are impressively abundant, their individual populations are often threatened.

 Deforestation has haunted South America for decades, with the Amazon rainforest depleting by more than 6000 sq. km annually.
 Elsewhere, a fraught political landscape has made wildlife a low priority in Brazil and the United States; while Bolivia struggles to provide ongoing care to rehabilitated animals, making it illegal for certain species to be re-released.
 Even in Costa Rica, where environmental protection is paramount, pressures such as climate change and the illegal pet trade make it hard for organisations to protect their animals.
 Time spent volunteering in the Americas will allow you not only to make a meaningful contribution to conservation efforts, but will open your eyes to a world of culture unmatched anywhere else – so why not reach out to see how you can get involved?